onflow/OWBSummer2020Project/10/README.md

 ## Current limitations

-It is very complex and hard for retailers to be able to decide what UCV and CV values a customer would need to interact with other retailers if spending multiple types of tokens.
+- It is very complex and hard for retailers to be able to decide what UCV and CV values a customer would need to interact with other retailers if spending multiple types of tokens.
 Also, as of now, we do not have any connections between Retailers and NonProfits, because if a retailer was to donate to nonprofits and the nonprofits --> a customer, the retailers tokens could be spent somewhere without doing anything.
+- The naming of NFTs is pretty hard coded since dictionaries can only store 1 type of name.

 ## Contracts, Transactions & Scripts